 Learn How To Choose Your Coffee Shop Equipment (And Save Money)

 Our Coffee Shop Startup Kit Will Prepare You For Your Coffee Equipment Choices

 Our coffee shop startup kit provides you with a tremendous amount of resources that will be helpful for you when starting your coffee business.
 In the exclusive audio interview package you'll find an informative one-hour interview with a coffee equipment expert.

 The most common mistake when starting a coffee shop is the coffee equipment.
-Additionally, our coffee shop business startup kit provides informational and educational interviews that dig deep.
+Additionally, our coffee shop business startup kit provides informational and educational interviews that dig deep on issues and topics you will want and need to know more about.
 We ask the important questions that you will want to know when staring your coffee business.